Understanding Library Terminology can be confusing. Click on any of the terms below to be taken to a page where you can learn more about that term.

 Personal beliefs, opinions, or attitudes that prevent one from being objective about a particular topic.

-A Bibliography is a list of sources about a related topic.
-For example, when you read an article and you see a list of articles, and other books at the end of the article, that is a bibliography.
+A Bibliography is a list of sources about a related topic used while doing research.
+Bibliographies have special styles that will dictate what information is included and how it is presented.
+At LDSBC we use APA as a style guide for all citations in a bibliography.
 When your teacher asks you to compile a bibliography, that is a list of citations of the works you used to write your paper.

 A call number is the number on each item in the library.
 This number is used to help you locate the item and is also a way of organizing the collection.
 A call number is assigned to each item on the basis of subject.
-For example, all items beginning with the number QA have something to do with computers.
 The call numbers in the LDSBC library must start with one or two letters followed by numbers in order to be a call number.
 E-books, articles and other online materials do not have call numbers.
-An ISBN number or DOI number is not a call number.
+An ISBN number or DOI number is provided by the publisher and is not a call number.

 Cataloging is the process of determining which call number belongs on an item, assigning the number to that item, putting the item in the library catalog and preparing it for checkout.